-Steps to exporting
+Steps to exporting timber and wood products

 Before you export wood or wood products (including exotic or indigenous wood) you may need to consider phytosanitary, legal and certification requirements.
 We've created a step-by-step process so you can see what's involved.

 As an exporter, you're responsible for telling your IVA (independent verification agency) if your wood for export:

 - is refused entry by a foreign government

 - fails to meet the Importing Countries Forestry Phytosanitary Requirements (ICPRs)

 - doesn't have the required export documents – for example, if they have been removed or lost.

 For queries about getting your export wood or wood product ready for export, contact your IVA.

 If you have other questions, email the plant exports team at firstname.lastname@example.org.